opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.rst

 Lets discuss some most important steps.
 Every Android application with UI must implement Activity and View.
 By the first steps we create blank activity and default view layout.
-The simplest OpenCV-centric application must implement OpenCV initialization, create its own view to show preview from camera and implements ``CvViewFrameListener`` interface to get frames from camera and process it.
+The simplest OpenCV-centric application must implement OpenCV initialization, create its own view to show preview from camera and implements ``CvViewFrameListener2`` interface to get frames from camera and process it.

 First of all we create our application view using xml layout.
 Our layout consists of the only